Please click on the video below to view a message from Dr. Kelly Mitchell, Program Director

 - An honest, inquiring mind

-- A strong personal commitment to self-education
+- A strong and effective personal commitment to self-education

 - The possession of a strong moral compass which can serve as the foundation for development of exemplary professional ethical standards